-No evidence Beginning Developing Accomplished Points (Little or no evidence) (Limited evidence) (Clear evidence) (Clear convincing and substantial evidence) Teacher as Inquirer ASTL Learning Outcome 4 4 Limited or no future teacher inquiry/research ideas are included, or lists fewer than two research questions Project includes limited ideas for future teacher inquiry/research; lists two potential questions for research; may not show purposeful connection to course content.
-Project includes potential ideas for future teacher inquiry/research; lists three potential questions for research that exhibit purposeful connection to course content.
-Project includes explicitly stated, potential ideas for future teacher inquiry/research; includes list of four or more potential questions that exhibit purposeful connection to course content.
-Overall Areas for Inclusion in the Autobiographica l Study Application of EDUC 612 Readings AND Referencing Style ASTL Learning Outcomes 4 & 5 4 Limited references to EDUC 612 readings only.
+Teacher as Inquirer ASTL Learning Outcome 4 Points 4 No evidence (Little or no evidence) Limited or no future teacher inquiry/research ideas are included, or lists fewer than two research questions Beginning (Limited evidence) Project includes limited ideas for future teacher inquiry/research; lists two potential questions for research; may not show purposeful connection to course content.
+Developing (Clear evidence) Project includes potential ideas for future teacher inquiry/research; lists three potential questions for research that exhibit purposeful connection to course content.
+Accomplished (Clear convincing and substantial evidence) Project includes explicitly stated, potential ideas for future teacher inquiry/research; includes list of four or more potential questions that exhibit purposeful connection to course content.
+Overall Areas for 1 Inclusion in the Autobiographica l Study Application of EDUC 612 Readings AND Referencing Style ASTL Learning Outcomes 4 & 5 4 Limited references to EDUC 612 readings only.
 Minimal to no connections articulated between the readings and classroom practice.
-References do not follow APA (6 th edition ) style.
-Incorporates readings to articulate & support the reflections and elements included in the study.
+References do not follow APA (6 th Incorporates readings to articulate & support the reflections and elements included in the study.
 References include four (4) EDUC 612 readings; no additional professional literature included.
 Makes minimal connections to classroom practice.
 References contain multiple APA (6 th edition) errors.
 Incorporates readings to articulate & support the reflections and elements included in the study.
 References include five (5) EDUC 612 readings; some additional professional literature included.
 Makes some connections to current classroom practice.
 References may contain minor APA (6 th edition) errors.
 Clearly incorporates readings to articulate & support the reflections and elements included within the study.
 References include a minimum of six (6) EDUC 612 readings; additional professional literature included.
 References make clear connections to current classroom practice.
 References adhere to APA style (6 th edition).
-Genres- Technology ASTL Learning Outcome 8 2 The presentation of the genres does not demonstrate that technology was effectively used.
+Genres- Technology ASTL Learning Outcome 8 2 edition) style.
+The presentation of the genres does not demonstrate that technology was effectively used.
 The presentation of the genres demonstrates limited to little use of technology .
 The presentation of the genres demonstrates effective or varied use of technology .
 The presentation of the genres demonstrates effective and varied use of technology .
-Genres- Quantity ASTL Learning Outcome 4 2 Paper contains two or fewer genres, or limited to no excerpts from the personal reflective journal (two or fewer journal excerpts).
-Paper contains three genres one of which is multiple excerpts from the personal reflective journal (minimum of three journal excerpts).
-Paper contains four genres, one of which is multiple excerpts from the personal reflective journal (minimum of four journal excerpts).
-Paper contains at least five genres , one of which is multiple excerpts from the personal reflective journal (minimum of five journal excerpts).
+Genres- Quantity 2 Paper contains two or fewer genres, or limited to no excerpts Paper contains three genres one of which is multiple excerpts from the personal Paper contains four genres, one of which is multiple excerpts from the personal reflective Paper contains at least five genres , one of which is multiple excerpts from the personal